Workers Compensation Lawyers in Greenville

 What about independent contractors?

 Another exception to the rule that nearly all workers in South Carolina have coverage concerns independent contractors.
-Workers’ compensation coverage exists to protect employees from on-the-job accidents or injuries.
+Workers compensation coverage exists to protect employees from on-the-job accidents or injuries.
 The key word in the previous sentence is “employees”.
 If you are not an employee, then the coverage provided by the employer will not apply to you.
-This can be problematic for workers who are deemed “independent contractors” and thus fall outside the workers’ compensation system.
+This can be problematic for workers who are deemed “independent contractors” and thus fall outside the workers’ comp system.
 One important point to consider is that just because an employer claims that a worker is an independent contractor doesn’t make it true.
 In fact, employers often try and pass legitimate employees off as independent contractors, an attempt to lower their costs and reduce their liability.
-If you are an actual employee, but being treated as an independent contractor, the good news is that you can challenge this and fight to receive the workers’ comp coverage you deserve.
+If you are an actual employee, but being treated as an independent contractor, the good news is that you can challenge this and hire a workers compensation lawyer to fight for the workers comp coverage you deserve.

 How to report a workplace injury